samanthamoss87/Project-1/README.md

 - Each feature was testing when it implemented into the code on both safari and chrome.
 - The site was sent to family and friend to review and get their feedback.
 - Contact us form have validation and will not submit without all information filled in.
-- The videos and images were testing on all devices and browsers for performance/loadspeed.
+- The videos and images were testing on all devices and browsers for performance/load speed.

 ### Mobile Testing
- - I tested the site on IOS and Android device using my phone and family members phone, going through the entire process, checking button, functions, loadspeed, style etc.
+ - I tested the site on IOS and Android device using my phone and family members phone, going through the entire process, checking button, functions, load speed, style etc.
 - Chrome and Microsoft edge was used to inspect the site in mobile format, looking at functions, responsiveness and style.

 ### Desktop Testing